Trusted support for efficient home heating, cooling, and hot water.

 Please contact VGS if you have questions about maintenance for a system we have installed.

 Service plans are included in the price when you lease a centrally ducted heat pump from VGS.
-For customers that decide to purchase a heat pump from VGS, we are working to implement a service plan in the near future.
-You can learn more about service plans here.
+For customers that decide to purchase a heat pump from VGS, you can learn more about service plans here.